jncraton/rebrickable-sqlite/README.md

 Simply run `make`.

 This will download the table data from Rebrickable and import it into an SQLite database.
+The output database file is dist/bricks.db.

 ## Example queries